 Basic query

-This should help you find content that relates more closely to your interests.
+Adding clarifying terms to your searches should help you find content that relates more closely to your interests.

 Minus (-)